Bone cancer is a growth that destroys normal bone tissue. It can also spread beyond the bone. It may be:

 - Secondary or metastatic bone cancer—cancer started somewhere else and travel to the bone

 There are many different types of bone cancer including:

 - Osteosarcoma—a tumor of the bone, usually of the arms, legs, or pelvis often in people 10-30 years old

 - Ewing sarcoma—tumors that usually develop in the cavity of the leg and arm bones

-- Giant cell tumor—a primary bone tumor that is malignant; most common in the arm or leg bones
+- Giant cell tumor—a primary bone tumor, most common in the arm or leg bones

 - Chordoma—primary bone tumor that usually occurs in the skull or spine

 Bone cancer occurs when cells divide without control or order.
 These cells grow together to form a tumor.
 These tumors are malignant.
 That means they can invade nearby tissues.
 It causes damage to nearby healthy tissue and can spread to other parts of the body.

 The exact cause of primary bone cancer is unknown.
 Genes most likely play a role.
 Genetics play a major role in most cases.